Spirit of Adventure Travel Co

 This itinerary is subject to change based on circumstances

-Saturday, November 28 Flights arrive from the USA- Evening in Basel
+Saturday, November 29 Flights arrive from the USA- Evening in Basel Markets

-Friday, December 4 Train to Strasbourg France- Victoria Hotel
+Friday, December 6 Train to Ribeauville France- Victoria Hotel

-Saturday, December 5 After Breakfast, Flights leave for USA
+Saturday, December 7 Checkout after Breakfast, Flights leave for USA

 Our Accomodations: The Hotel Victoria Basel's history dates back to 1870 when it was built by Mr. Zimmermann on Eisenbahnstrasse as a key link between the city and the main railway station, preserving its original structure, later purchased by the Späth family in 1938, served during WWII as French officers' quarters, and expanded over the decades, becoming a historic landmark offering classic hospitality near Basel's central station, according to its official history.